Movie Reviews - 2000s postsFriday March 14, 2014

 Testing around the fix

 OK, here’s the difficulty in improving upon stories, and allow me a quick metaphor.
 For a number of years I was a software test engineer at Microsoft’s Xbox Studio, and whenever we, in Test, filed a bug, and the developers fixed it, we had to test around the fix.
-Because whenever anything is fixed in computer coding, something else can easily get broken—it’s all so intertwined.
-I would argue this is true beyond coding.
-I would argue it’s true in storytelling as well, and it’s certainly true in telling Spider-Man’s origin.
+Because whenever anything is fixed in computer coding, something else can easily get broken.
+I would argue that this is true in storytelling, too.
+It’s certainly true in telling Spider-Man’s origin.
 Koepp and Raimi fixed one problem, the problem of “otherness,” but in the process what gets broken?
 The street smarts of everyone around Peter Parker.

 This guy is ripping off a wrestling promoter and his escape route relies upon … an elevator?
 Really?
 And what to make of the promoter?
-He has a fan-favorite wrestler, Bonesaw (Randy Savage, who died in 2011 at the age of 58), and this little pipsqueak with the arachnid fixation defeats him.
+He has a fan-favorite wrestler, Bonesaw (Randy Savage), and this little pipsqueak with the arachnid fixation defeats him.
 Pipsqueak not only stays in the ring with Bonesaw, he beats him.
 He knocks him out.
 What a godsend!
 If you’re a wrestling promoter, this is the guy you’ve been waiting for all your life.
 And what does our guy do?
 Find out who he is?
 Sign him to a contract?
 No. He cheats him.
 He relies upon a technicality to save himself $2900.
 He makes an enemy out of the kid who could be his goldmine.